128technology/docs/docs/config_dnat.md

 [`dynamic-source-nat`](config_command_guide.md#configure-authority-router-node-device-interface-network-interface-dynamic-source-nat): Defines the prefixes that need to be dynamically source natted for packets ingressing this interface.

 - [`local-ip`](config_command_guide.md#configure-authority-router-node-device-interface-network-interface-dynamic-source-nat-local-ip): For packets ingressing this interface, the IP that is source NAT'ed to the `remote-ip`.
-- [`remote-ip`](config_command_guide.md#configure-authority-router-node-device-interface-network-interface-dynamic-source-nat-remote-ip): For packets ingressing this interface, the IP where the `local-ip` will be source NAT'ed.
+- [`remote-ip`](config_command_guide.md#configure-authority-router-node-device-interface-network-interface-dynamic-source-nat-remote-ip): For packets ingressing this interface, the IP where the `local-ip` will be source NAT'ed. `remote-ip` must use the /32 prefix.

 ### Show Commands